What is the Property Damage Statute of Limitations in Iowa?

-Comply with the Iowa statute of limitations for lawsuits over damaged or destroyed property, or you could lose your right to any legal remedy for your financial harm.
+Comply with Iowa's statute of limitations for lawsuits over damaged or destroyed property, or you could lose your right to a legal remedy.

-For those unfamiliar with the term, a "statute of limitations" is a state law that affects a potential plaintiff's right to file a lawsuit, by putting a strict limit on how much time can pass before they can get the case started in court.
+A "statute of limitations" is a law that affects the right to file a lawsuit, by putting a strict limit on how much time can pass before the case must be started in court.
 Every state has these laws on the books, with different time limits depending on the kind of case being filed.

-In this article, we'll explain the property damage lawsuit filing deadline in Iowa, the consequences of missing the deadline, and the (rare) situations in which you might be able to extend the time limit.
+Let's look at the specifics of the property damage lawsuit filing deadline in Iowa, including the (rare) situations in which you might be able to extend the time limit.

 In Iowa, whether your potential case involves damage to real property (your house or your land, for example) or personal property (including vehicle damage), it must be filed within five years, according to Iowa Code section 614.1, which sets this time limit for any legal action based on "injuries to property."

-So, if a homeowner wants to bring a lawsuit for physical damage to the exterior of his/her house after a car crashes into it, that case must be brought within five years in Iowa.
+So, if a homeowner wants to bring a lawsuit for physical damage to the exterior of their house after a car crashes into it, that case must be brought within five years in Iowa.
 The same goes for a vehicle damage claim after a car accident.
-In both situations, the statute of limitations "clock" usually starts ticking as soon as the property owner becomes aware (or should have become aware) that someone else caused damage to his or her property.
+In both situations, the statute of limitations "clock" usually starts ticking as soon as the property owner becomes aware (or should have become aware, in the eyes of the law) that someone else caused damage to their property.

-What happens if you try to file your Iowa property damage lawsuit after the five-year time period has passed?
-In that situation, it's a safe bet that the defendant (the person you're trying to sue) will file a motion asking the court to dismiss the case, based on the fact that the filing deadline has passed.
-And the court is certain to grant the dismissal unless rare circumstances make an extension of the deadline appropriate (more on this later).
+If you try to file your Iowa property damage lawsuit after the five-year time period has passed, it's a safe bet that the defendant (the person you're trying to sue) will file a motion asking the court to dismiss the case, based on the fact that the filing deadline has passed.
+And the court is certain to grant the dismissal unless rare circumstances make an extension of the deadline appropriate (more on these situations later).

-If that happens, you've essentially lost your right to any legal remedy for your damaged property.
-That's why it's crucial to pay attention to and comply with the Iowa statute of limitations for property damage claims.
+If your lawsuit is dismissed, you've essentially lost your right to any legal remedy for your damaged property.
+That's why it's crucial to pay attention to (and make sure you comply with) the Iowa statute of limitations as it applies to property damage claims.
+Even if you're only filing an insurance claim and you're convinced it will settle, make sure you've preserved the court option as leverage during settlement negotiations.

 Extending the Lawsuit Filing Deadline in Iowa

-For most kinds of civil lawsuits in Iowa -- including property damage claims -- a number of situations could effectively extend the five-year lawsuit filing deadline as set out in the statute of limitations.
+A number of situations could effectively extend the five-year filing deadline set out in Iowa's statute of limitations for property damage lawsuits.

-For example, if the person you're suing is a non-resident of the state of Iowa for any amount of time after your right to file the lawsuit arises, that period of non-residence probably won't be counted as part of the five years (according to Iowa Code section 614.6).
+If the person you're suing becomes a non-resident of the state of Iowa for any amount of time after your right to file the lawsuit arises, that period of non-residence probably won't be counted as part of the five years (according to Iowa Code section 614.6).

-And if the property owner is under the age of 18 or is suffering from a mental illness at the time the property damage occurs, he or she will typically have one year to bring the property damage lawsuit once the period of "legal disability" ends (meaning the property owner turns 18 or is declared competent).
+If the property owner is under the age of 18 or is suffering from a mental illness at the time the property damage occurs, they'll typically have one year to bring the property damage lawsuit once the period of "legal disability" ends (meaning they turn 18 or are declared competent).
 Iowa Code section 614.8.

 Other circumstances may affect the Iowa statute of limitations, and how it's calculated.
-If you've got questions about the statute of limitations as it applies to your potential property damage lawsuit -- especially if the filing deadline is fast approaching -- an experienced Iowa attorney will have the answers.
-Learn more about Finding an Excellent Lawyer.
+If you've got questions about the statute of limitations as it applies to your potential property damage lawsuit, an experienced Iowa attorney will have the answers.

 Make the Most of Your Claim